Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 </tr>
 </table>

-(Left) An image of a WBC (ID: 167) whose nucleus is not currently identified during segmentation (right).
+(Left) An image of a WBC (ID: 167) whose nucleus is not correctly identified during segmentation (right) using the parameters from the tutorial.
 {: style="font-size: medium;"}